2025-09-23

 5 Mins Read

 With global climate change, extreme weather has become the new normal.
-From Typhoon Mangkhut in 2018 to Typhoon Saola and the ‘Black Rainstorm of the Century’ in 2023, natural disasters have frequently disrupted our lives and posed serious threats to home safety.
+From Typhoon Mangkhut in 2018 to Typhoon Saola and the ‘Black Rainstorm of the Century’ in 2023, and now the powerful Typhoon Ragasa, natural disasters have frequently disrupted our lives and posed serious threats to home safety.
 According to the Insurance Authority's report in December 2023, the ‘Black Rainstorm of the Century’ and Typhoon Saola resulted in a total claim amount of HKD1.9 billion, with over HKD140,000 claims submitted.

-As we enter the typhoon season, significant property damage and loss of life frequently occur.
-Many people choose to purchase home insurance to avoid sudden financial pressure while taking precautions against storms.
+With super typhoons striking repeatedly, reports of severe property damage—and even casualties—are not uncommon.
+Beyond taking precautions against strong winds, many people are also considering home insurance to ease the potential financial burden of unexpected disasters.
 But what exactly does home insurance cover?
 Are common issues like leaks, broken windows, or damaged furniture covered?
 This article will break it down for you!

 What is home insurance?
 How does it differ from fire insurance?